Summer 2024

 However, approval and availability are two different things.
 Due to shortages in FDA-approved therapies specifically indicated for obesity, prescribers in some cases are continuing to prescribe certain diabetes medications off-label for weight loss.

-These new diabetes/obesity medications fall into two categories: GLP-1 inhibitors and SGLT-2 inhibitors.
+These new diabetes/obesity medications fall into two categories: GLP-1 receptor agonists and SGLT-2 inhibitors.

-Originally developed to help manage type 2 diabetes by controlling blood sugar levels, glucagon-like peptide 1 (GLP-1) inhibitors send signals to the brain to create more insulin.
+Originally developed to help manage type 2 diabetes by controlling blood sugar levels, glucagon-like peptide 1 (GLP-1) receptor agonists send signals to the brain to create more insulin.
 This lowers blood sugar and delays digestion and appetite, making individuals feel full for longer.16

-The Journal of the American Medical Association (JAMA) found that GLP-1 inhibitors can help to attain 8-21% weight loss when combined with diet and exercise.17
+The Journal of the American Medical Association (JAMA) found that GLP-1 agonists can help to attain 8-21% weight loss when combined with diet and exercise.17

 While each individual drug within this class offers unique warnings and precautions, several of them come with warnings for thyroid C cell cancers, pancreatitis, and hypoglycemia in conjunction with insulin.
 Additionally, the following adverse reactions were common across this drug class: